-Results for other approaches.
-NonCBT approaches were highly variable in their effects and limited by lack of replication of intervention approaches.
-None of these trials published enough data to draw firm conclusions, including the trials of fluoxetine and the stepped-care intervention.
-The U.S.-based study of the stepped care intervention was highly applicable, but did not find beneficial results.129 Their intervention included biweekly phone followup with a care manager after treatment initiation, decision support for the provider, patient materials, and specialty care available if needed.
+The U.S.-based study of the stepped care intervention was highly applicable, but did not find beneficial results.
+136 Its intervention included biweekly phone followup with a care manager after treatment initiation, decision support for the provider, patient materials, and specialty care available if needed.
 Although a greater number of the stepped care participants received treatment, no differences were seen in depression symptoms, depression remission, general health and mental health ratings, or functioning.
-In fact, a greater proportion of the usual care participants no longer screened positive for depression at followup than stepped-care participants (56% remission with stepped care vs. 72% usual care, p=0.48).
-This was a very small study (n=34), however, with statistically non-significant but potentially important differences at baseline such that the intervention group was more likely to be low income (proportion with family income less than \$40,000 was 85% in the intervention group vs. 65% in the control group), on medical assistance (83% vs. 53%) and unmarried (74% vs. 60%).
+In fact, a greater proportion of the usual care participants no longer screened positive for depression at followup than stepped-care participants (56% remission with stepped care vs. 72% usual care; p=0.48).
+This was a very small study (n=34), with statistically nonsignificant but potentially important differences at baseline such that the intervention group was more likely to be low income (proportion with family income <\$40,000 was 85% in the intervention group vs. 65% in the control group), on medical assistance (83% in the intervention group vs. 53% in the control group), and unmarried (74% in the intervention group vs. 60% in the control group).